linto-ai/linto-stt/nemo/README.md

 * File: An Wave file 16b 16Khz
 * Language (optional): Override environment variable `LANGUAGE`

-Return the transcripted text using "text/plain" or a json object when using "application/json" structure as followed:
+Return the transcribed text using "text/plain" or a json object when using "application/json" structure as followed:
 ```json
 {
     "text" : "This is the transcription as text",